Expand All | Collapse All

 Work as an author or editor for following companies, with compensation as listed:

-- Elsevier, receiving compensation as an editor.
+- Elsevier, receiving compensation for work as an editor for BONE.

-- Springer, receiving compensation as an editor.
+- BMJ, receiving compensation as associate editor.

 Elizabeth R. Seaquist, MD